 Probable Cause – did the officer actually have probable cause to stop, arrest, and charge you with DUI?
 For instance, someone coming out of a bar late at night could be randomly stopped by the police without ever having given the officer a reason to stop him or her.
 If the officer did not have probable cause – observing you leaving a bar at 2:00am is NOT probable cause – you have grounds to fight the arrest.

-Get a free online arrest review with FightDUICharges and learn what DUI defense options you have that can save your nursing career.
+Get a free online arrest review with FightDUICharges and learn what DUI defense options you have that can save your nursing career in 2023.